 Review the eligibility criteria carefully.
 Do this before you apply to make sure you're eligible.
 Look for things like minimum income, employment requirements, etc. Rejected applications reflect badly on your credit record.

 Submit all necessary documents.
 Check what documents are needed and make sure you're able to send everything required.

 Consider asset security, a joint application or a guarantor.
-This can help get your application across the line.
+These can improve the approval rate of applications.

 How likely would you be to recommend finder to a friend or colleague?